 - overloading the screen/page

-Even purely decorative animations should have their aim, place and function which is based on the general concept.
-Animation used for pure attraction and not enhancing positive emotions and efficient interaction risks losing lots of users who will find the way to their problem solution overloaded with unnecessary details.
+Even purely decorative animations should have their aim, place, and function which is based on the general concept.
+The animation used for pure attraction and not enhancing positive emotions and efficient interaction risks losing lots of users who will find the way to their problem solution overloaded with unnecessary details.

-In case of user interface design, even any smallest piece of animation should correspond to the aim of the page or screen.
-So, first of all UI/UX designer should research and think over the functions and aims of the screen or page as well as the abilities and wishes of target audience which will interact with them.
-If animation doesn’t solve any problem, doesn’t enhance positive experience and doesn’t support user, it would be better to omit it in order to create the performance of the product only with essential details not overloading the general process.
+In the case of user interface design, even any smallest piece of animation should correspond to the aim of the page or screen.
+So, first of all, UI/UX designers should research and think over the functions and aims of the screen or page as well as the abilities and wishes of the target audience which will interact with them.
+If the animation doesn’t solve any problem, doesn’t enhance a positive experience, and doesn’t support the user, it would be better to omit it in order to create the performance of the product only with essential details not overloading the general process.

-To sum up, interface animation today is the great way to retain users as it makes their user experience pleasant and enables solving their problems faster.
-However, designer should deeply analyze its potential for increasing usability, utility and desirability of the product before making a decision to apply it in the product.
+To sum up, interface animation today is a great way to retain users as it makes their user experience pleasant and enables solving their problems faster.
+However, the designer should deeply analyze its potential for increasing usability, utility, and desirability of the product before making a decision to apply it to the product.